trodrigu/blog/content/article/GetAndForget.md

 end
 ```

 Most importantly what I want you to notice here is the usage of the `get_and_update` function.
-At first when I started using it I though it was kind of weird.
+At first when I started using it I thought it was kind of weird.
 Reasons including that in order for it to work you must return a `Tuple` and not just any `Tuple`, but a `Tuple` that includes the first value being the _original_ value and the second part the entire data structure including the **brand** new do-hickey.
 To me it seemed like a bit much to get what I needed (thats what I get from coming from `Ruby` land).
-However, I realized that beauty of this is that since we are having to include that _original_ dude we are having a helper in the fight against bugs.
-Debugging will be an x-amount easier because we will know at this point *exactly * where we *were*.
+However, I realized that the beauty of this is that since we are having to include that _original_ dude we are having a helper in the fight against bugs.
+Debugging will be an x-amount easier because we will know at this point _exactly_ where we _were_.
 Super cool.
 Dope.
 Also you just pattern match the data you need out and you are *solid*.

 ```
 defmodule Sales do